CruGlobal/red-egg/README.md

             <class>org.cru.redegg.recording.api.NoOpParameterSanitizer</class>
         </alternatives>

+Make sure your exceptions are visible to Red Egg.
+There's 3 ways (which can be combined) to accomplish this:

+1. Log the exception with Log4j or with java.util.logging (or make sure your framework does so),
+2. Throw the exception past the RedEgg filter, or
+3. Inject the WebErrorRecorder into one of your interceptors and call `recordThrown()`.

 If you are using a Servlet 3 (or greater) servlet container, you are done.

 If you are using a Servlet 2.5 (or less) servlet container, add this to your web.xml:

     <filter>